armanjindal/garden/content/index.md

 ## 🧐 Who am I?

 We answer this question in some form every day.
-The modern human is thrown into a condition where we constantly explain ourselves to the other.  think it is wonderful, though it can be oppressive.
-[This](https://www.youtube.com/watch?t=70&v=fR5-x7v7UkE&feature=youtu.be) scene from [Sense8](https://en.wikipedia.org/wiki/Sense8)(captures the innocuous poignance of that question.
+The modern human is thrown into a condition where we constantly explain ourselves to the other.
+This can be wonderful, though sometimes it can be oppressive.
+[This](https://www.youtube.com/watch?t=70&v=fR5-x7v7UkE&feature=youtu.be) scene from [Sense8](https://en.wikipedia.org/wiki/Sense8) captures the innocuous poignance of that question.
+Philosophical qualifying aside.

-In short, I am a programmer, writer, humanist-technologist, (primal) mover, and friendly human!
+I am a programmer, writer, humanist-technologist, (primal) mover, and friendly human!

 Click on my [me](digital-garden/meta/me.md) page for the longer story.
 I'd ❤️ to [connect](https://armanjindal.github.io/#-connect) and hear yours.
 ## 🔗 Connect